List of The Mummy (film series) characters: Mathayus (Scorpion King)

-This kingdom too would fall following Cassandra's death.
-However, through repeated work as a mercenary (as depicted in the third, fourth and fifth films), Mathayus again managed to become king years later and set out on a bloodthirsty quest to conquer the world.
+This kingdom too would fall following Cassandra's death, but through repeated work as a mercenary (as depicted in the third, fourth and fifth films), Mathayus again managed to become king years later and set out on a bloodthirsty quest to conquer the world.
 After conquering most of Egypt, Mathayus' advance was stopped at the city of Thebes.
 He was forced to make a deal with Anubis, where he would give Anubis his soul if Anubis helped him defeat his enemies.
 Anubis fulfilled his part of the deal and helped Mathayus destroy Thebes, providing him with command of his army of Anubis Warriors, jackal-headed warriors that can only be killed by beheading.
 Afterwards, Anubis transformed Mathayus into a centaurid scorpion-monster, possessing a humanoid head and torso with scorpion claws and main body in place of his hands and legs, condemned to serve him for all time.

 Over the centuries, the Scorpion King's location and resting place is lost to history, but it is known that, if awakened, he will release his army of Anubis Warriors once again.
 The only way for his army to be stopped is for him to be killed in battle with another, with his killer subsequently taking control of the army of Anubis.

 After being summoned by Imhotep, who wished to rob Mathayus of Anubis' army, he was tricked and engaged into battle with Rick (Imhotep's powers having been taken by Anubis when he entered Mathayus' tomb).
-Rick managed to use the Spear of Osiris to kill him, and his first and only command to the Army of Anubis was for the jackal-headed soldiers to return to the underworld, along with Mathayus himself.
+Rick managed to use the Spear of Osiris to kill him, and his first and only command to was for the Army of Anubis Warriors to return to the underworld, along with Mathayus himself.

 The Mummy

 Gad Hassan

 Gad Hassan (Omid Djalili) was the warden of Cairo Prison, where Rick O'Connell was to be hanged.
-He was bribed by Evie and Jonathan to release O'Connell with 25% of the profits from the Hamunaptra expedition.
+He was bribed by Evy and Jonathan to release O'Connell with 25% of the profits from the Hamunaptra expedition.
 He comes along on the expedition with the intent to protect his investment.
 As soon as the expedition reaches the City of the Dead, Hassan's greed takes over and he wanders alone searching for valuables to take.
 In the ruins he comes across a mural with what looks like jewels carved into the shape of scarabs.
 In his preoccupation with prying off the jewels, he fails to notice that one slips from his pouch and falls to the floor.
 The jewel cracks open to reveal a scarab beetle that burrows into his shoe and foot and crawls under his skin and up his body as he screams in horror.
 Hassan tears open his jumper to stop the bug, but he fails and the beetle goes into his brain.
 Shrieking in agony, he sprints off and runs into a solid rock wall, dying instantly.
 His death comes shortly after locals on the American expedition are killed by a salt acid booby trap.